 The new health insurance requirement for persons applying for green cards abroad was scheduled to go into effect on November 3, 2019.
 It could prevent hundreds of thousands of persons from getting green cards.
-However, on November 2, 2019, a Federal Judge issued a nationwide temporary restraining order which blocks the implementation of the health insurance requirement for a minimum of 28 days.
-A hearing is scheduled on November 22.

 Health Insurance Requirement

-In a statement dated October 4, President Trump put announced a Presidential Proclamation on the Suspension of Entry of Immigrants Who Will Financially Burden the United States Healthcare System.
+In a statement dated October 4, President Donald Trump put announced a Presidential Proclamation on the Suspension of Entry of Immigrants Who Will Financially Burden the United States Healthcare System.

 The Proclamation provides as follows:

 “(a) The entry into the United States as immigrants of aliens who will financially burden the United States healthcare system is hereby suspended and limited subject to section 2 of this proclamation.
 An alien will financially burden the United States healthcare system unless the alien will be covered by approved health insurance, as defined in subsection (b) of this section, within 30 days of the alien’s entry into the United States, or unless the alien possesses the financial resources to pay for reasonably foreseeable medical costs.”

 “I’ve had a decade of experience with Mr. Shusterman’s law firm.
 I used them for my immigration needs from H1 to citizenship.
 It is safe to say this is one of the most competent, professional and knowledgeable law firms.
 If there is a firm that can handle any possible immigration case routine or otherwise; then this is it.”

 Skype Consultations Available!